monty-king/basic-chatroom/README.md

 * text converted to UTF8 bytes array

 ## Known Issues
-* Thread issues of console output on the client side, shouldn't impact functionality
+* Thread issues of console output on the client side, however this shouldn't impact functionality

 ## Improvements
 * Ability to see what users are in current room